Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-In a widely expected move, the Bank of England (BoE) maintained its policy rate at 5.25% in May.
-Nevertheless, two Committee Members voted in favor of cutting rates, one more than was anticipated.
-The tone of the report was…
+In a widely expected move, the Bank of England (BoE) kept its policy rate unchanged at 5.25% in June.
+Although MPC members voted seven-to-two in favor of not cutting rates, a tweak in communication noting that the decision was “finely balanced”, hinted at the…